ONSdigital/csvcubed/external-docs/docs/guides/configuration/columns/attributes.md

 The `describes_observations` field has been used to associate each attribute with the observed values it qualifies.
 The formatting of the fields' values (in this case, `Number of Arthur's Bakes` and `Revenue`) must match the relevant column titles exactly in order for csvcubed to recognise the association.

 ## Reference

+The following fields can be configured for each attribute column in your data set.

 | **field name**           | **description**                                                                                                                                                                                                                                                                                                                                                                           | **default value**                                                                |
 |--------------------------|-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|----------------------------------------------------------------------------------|